sbabic/swupdate/doc/source/swupdate.rst

 This is a common issue when SWUpdate is built.
 SWUpdate depends on this library, that is generated from the U-Boot's sources.
 This library allows to safe modify the U-Boot environment.
 It is not required if U-Boot is not used as bootloader.
-If SWUpdate cannot be linked, you are using a old version of U-Boot (you need at least 2016.05).
+If SWUpdate cannot be linked, you are using an old version of U-Boot (you need at least 2016.05).
 If this is the case, you can add your own recipe for the package u-boot-fw-utils, adding the code for the library.

 It is important that the package u-boot-fw-utils is built with the same sources of the bootloader and for the same machine.
-In fact, the target cna have a default environment linked together with U-Boot's code, and it is not (yet) stored into a storage.
+In fact, the target can have a default environment linked together with U-Boot's code, and it is not (yet) stored into a storage.
 SWUpdate should be aware of it, because it cannot read it: the default environment must be linked as well to SWUpdate's code.
 This is done inside the libubootenv.